 When someone searches your brand and immediately sees products, pricing, and visuals, it creates a stronger first impression.
 That matters especially for smaller or newer brands still building recognition.

-When It’s Worth Doing
+When It’s Worth Your Time

-This tends to work best for businesses where visual products drive buying intent: local D2C brands, fashion and jewellery, furniture, home decor, gift shops, businesses with a showroom or click-and-collect option.
+This tends to work best for businesses where visual products drive buying intent:

-If someone can search your brand name and immediately see what you sell and what it looks like, that’s a genuine conversion asset.
+If someone can search your brand name and immediately see exactly what you sell and what it looks like, that’s a genuine conversion asset.

 When It’s Probably Not Worth Your Time